Harrington Products CZ-52 Firing Pins, Rollers and Extractors

 You could upgrade your extractor, as shown above, or you could remove and modify your existing extractor as shown below.

-Drawing of extractor showing
+Drawing of extractor showing where to create radius.

 Remove the extractor from the slide.
 Clamp the extractor in a padded vise, with leather or brass inserts on jaws.
 Using a small circular file, create a radius on the extractor as shown in the diagram below.
 A colored magic marker or machinist's dye can be used to mark the extractor to determine where the firing pin drags.
 Remove a small amount of material only from those spots.